 Playa del Carmen is a tourist hotspot, bustling with souvenir shops, bars, restaurants, small hotels; ferry departures for the island of Cozumel; a busy beach; an upscale shopping zone of air-conditioned shops.
 A few kilometers south of Playa del Carmen is a tourist development called Playacar.

-Playacar has most of the area's all inclusive resorts.
-(See a hotel locator map).
+Playacar has most of the area's all-inclusive resorts.

 For example, in Playacar, the Iberostar Tucan has:

 - A large freeform pool area with activities pool, lagoon, adults’ pool with swim-up-bar, and children’s pool

 - Bike tours, air rifles, archery, dance classes, Spanish classes, water polo